-Eduardo makes his home with his grandfather and his mother.
-Running errands is his household duty.
+Eduardo lives with his grandfather and his mother.
+His duties at home include running errands.
+There are 4 children in the family.
 His grandfather is not employed and his mother is sometimes employed.
-There are 4 children in the family.

 Eduardo lives in the coastal community of Las Palmas, home to approximately 30,000 residents.
 Typical houses are constructed of sand floors, wood, mud or plastic walls and wood or eternit (fiber-cement board) roofs.
 The spoken language is Spanish.